-For debt instruments measured at fair value through other financial assets at amortized cost, including financial assets at amortized cost and accounts receivable that have a significant financing component, at each reporting date, the Company recognizes the impairment provision for 12 months expected credit losses if there has not been a significant increase in credit risk since initial recognition or recognizes the impairment provision for the lifetime expected credit losses (ECLs) if such credit risk has increased since initial recognition after taking into consideration all reasonable and verifiable information that includes forecasts.
-On the other hand, for accounts receivable or contract assets that do not contain a significant financing component, the Company recognizes the impairment provision for lifetime ECLs.
+For debt instruments measured at fair value through other comprehensive income and financial assets at amortized cost, including accounts receivable that have a significant financing component, at each reporting date, the Group recognizes the impairment provision for 12 months expected credit losses if there has not been a significant increase in credit risk since initial recognition or recognizes the impairment provision for the lifetime expected credit losses (ECLs) if such credit risk has increased since initial recognition after taking into consideration all reasonable and verifiable information that includes forecasts.
+On the other hand, for accounts receivable or contract assets that do not contain a significant financing component, the Group recognizes the impairment provision for lifetime ECLs.

-(11) Derecognition of financial assets
+(12) Derecognition of financial assets

-The Company derecognizes a financial asset when one of the following conditions is met:
+The Group derecognizes a financial asset when one of the following conditions is met:

-- A. The contractual rights to receive the cash flows from the financial asset expire. - B. The contractual rights to receive cash flows of the financial asset have been transferred and the Company has transferred substantially all risks and rewards of ownership of the financial asset. - C. The contractual rights to receive cash flows of the financial asset have been transferred; however, the Company has not retained control of the financial asset.
+- A. The contractual rights to receive the cash flows from the financial asset expire. - B. The contractual rights to receive cash flows of the financial asset have been transferred and the Group has transferred substantially all risks and rewards of ownership of the financial asset. - C. The contractual rights to receive cash flows of the financial asset have been transferred; however, the Group has not retained control of the financial asset.

-(12) Inventories
+(13) Inventories

 Inventories are stated at the lower of cost and net realizable value.
 The perpetual inventory system is adopted for inventory recognition.
 Cost is determined using the weighted-average method.
 The cost of finished goods and work in progress comprises raw materials, direct labour, other direct costs and related production overheads (allocated based on normal operating capacity).
 It excludes borrowing costs.
 The item by item approach is used in applying the lower of cost and net realizable value.
-Net realizable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and applicable variable selling expenses.
+Net realizable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.

-(13) Investments accounted for using equity method / subsidiaries and associates
+(14) Investments accounted for using equity method / associates